 Notes: I’ve seen these dead on the side of the road near rubber plantations.
 Their head is not nearly as large as the yellow / black banded krait.
 The body doesn’t have the high vertebral ridge like Bungarus fasciatus.
 Be careful around these snakes.

 Habitat: These snakes appear to favor flat country.
 Not found higher than 1,200 m vertically often.
 Prefer proximity to water.
-Likes rice fields and rice dams.
-Invades rat holes and use as a nest.
+Prefer rice fields and rice dams.
+Invades rat holes to use as a nest.

 Active Time?
 The snake is mainly active at night and is not fond of the sunshine.
 They are shy and attempt to cover their head with their tail.
-They are active most consistently between 9 p.m. and 11 p.m.
-At least that is when I tend to find them.
+They are active most consistently between 9 p.m. and 11 p.m. – this is when I tend to find them.